South Korea confirms 174 new coronavirus cases, total to 6,767

 Saturday, 7 March 2020 () South Korea on Saturday reported 174 additional coronavirus cases from late Friday, taking the national tally to 6,767, the Korea Centers for Disease and Control and Prevention (KCDC) said.

 South Korea reported 219 new coronavirus cases, bringing the country's total infections to 3,150, the Korea Centers for Disease Control and Prevention (KCDC)...
-Reuters India Also reported by •Reuters •FXstreet.com •BBC News
+Reuters India Also reported by •Reuters •FXstreet.com •Khaleej Times •BBC News